-Photocopiable activities: 10A Vocabulary, p236 App: 10A Vocabulary practice 1 and 2
+Photocopiable activities: 10A Vocabulary, p236 App: 10A Vocabulary practice 1 and 2 b Discuss this question as a class, based on Ss' group discussions.
+At the end, give Ss feedback on their language use as a class.

 12 Put Ss in A/B pairs and direct them to the relevant pages.
 Ss read their information, discuss the questions and each choose one Ig Nobel Award question to talk about.